jonghyunharrylee/pyPCGA/README.md

 - Fast posterior variance/std computation using exact preconditioner

 to-do
-- Python 3 support
 - automatic covariance model parameter calibration
 - clean up the code with better interface
-- link with ERDC-stwave script (currently using a script for bathymetry update)
 - link with FMM (pyFMM3D) and HMatrix (pyHmatrix)